panzerdp/dmitripavlutin.com/content/posts/157-vue-throttle-debounce/index.md

 // ...
 ```

-B) or set an event handler inside the template:
+B) or set as an event handler inside the template:

 ```vue
 <template>
   <input v-on:input="debouncedHandler" type="text" />
 </template>
 ```

+Then, each time the `this.debouncedCallback(...args)` is invoked, even at very fast rates, the callback that it wraps is going to be amortized.

+*Do you still have questions about debouncing and throttling in Vue?
+Ask a question!*